petrikaj/lappaa/SUPPORT.md

 Note: Voice Isolation applies to the microphone only.
 It is not applied when you import existing audio files.

 ### Can I record with the screen off?
 Yes.
-Recording continues in the background when you lock your screen or switch apps.
+Audio recording continues in the background when you lock your screen or switch apps.
 Your Live Activity on the Lock Screen will show recording status.

 ### How do I change the visualizer style while recording?
 Long press the visualizer on the recording screen.